Tomotok/core/README.md

 # Tomotok
 Tomotok is a framework for the tomographic inversion of fusion plasmas, focusing on inversion methods based on discretisation.
 It is structured as a namespace package to ease implementation on different experimental devices and various diagnostics.

-The documentation can be found on github pages using this [link](https://tomotok.github.io/documentation/).
+Documentation built from the `development` branch of this repository, tracking the latest changes, is available at https://tomotok.github.io/core/.

-The core package of Tomotok namespace implements various discretization algorithms that are used for tomographic reconstruction of tokamak plasmas.
+The core package of the Tomotok namespace implements various discretisation algorithms that are used for tomographic reconstruction of tokamak plasmas.
 It is a dependency for specific packages that automate database access for a given fusion experimental device.

 ## Installation
 The package can be installed using pip: